The Rich History, Beautiful Presence, and Promising Future of Port Huron #MittenTrip

 I joined a small group of people waiting to make the 85-foot climb, and we all reveled in the view of the gorgeous blue sky and water, dozens of boats, and hundreds of people strung along the water’s edge for as far as we could see.
 The gentle breeze and warm sunshine made us want to stay atop the lighthouse all afternoon, but we could see the next group leaving the gift shop and making their way over.

-The climb had made me hungry anyway, and I was eager to get back downtown to try a new restaurant, Fuel Woodfire Grill.
+The climb had made me hungry anyway, and I was eager to get back downtown to try a new restaurant, Fuel Woodfire Grill [now closed].
 I had been told it was owned by the same people as nearby Tio Gordos, which had been amazing during my last visit to the area, and Fuel did not disappoint.